Whistleblower News & Articles

 Health care fraud can also generate huge numbers of False Claims Act penalties.
 In United States ex rel.
 Drakeford v.
 Tuomey, 792 F.3d 364, 386 (4th Cir.
 2015), a hospital compensated its physicians in a way that violated the Stark Law against physician self-referrals.
 In other words, the hospital bribed the physicians to practice there.
 A jury found that the hospital violated the Stark Law and therefore the False Claims Act.
 It further found that Tuomey had submitted 21,730 false claims to Medicare with a total value of $39,313,065.
 The district court assessed 21,730 civil False Claims Act penalties.
 Ultimately, the hospital was on the hook for $119,515,000 in FCA penalties.

-Likewise, in United States ex rel Lutz v.
+In United States ex rel Lutz v.
 BlueWave, No. 14-cv-00230 (D.S.C.
 May 23, 2018), a jury convicted defendants of violating the Anti-Kickback Statute to procure laboratory tests.
 The jury found that the defendants had presented over 38,000 claims, damaging the government by approximately $17 million.
 The court noted that the government could have sought 38,887 False Claims Act penalties for a total of between $213,878,500 and $427,757,000, but requested FCA penalties of $5000 and for only 11,500 of the claims.
-The court therefore, imposed statutory penalties of over $63 million as part of a $114 million total award.
+Therefore the court, imposed statutory penalties of over $63 million as part of a $114 million total award.

 There are keys to know to understand False Claims Act penalties.
 Firstly, a False Claims Act penalty is required for every violation, this may be for each false claim, false statement, or other depending on the misconduct.
 Secondly, the potential False Claims Act penalty range range adjusts periodically to account for inflation.
 Thus, False Claims Act penalties are currently $11,665 to $23,331 per violation.
 Thirdly, a jury determines the number of statutory FCA penalties and a judge sets the precise FCA penalty per violation.
 Moreover, the judge can consider many factors including, seriousness of the misconduct, acceptance of responsibility, and how isolated the actions were.
 The large numbers of False Claims Act penalties possible in a single scheme, together with tens of thousands of dollars per violation, result in some False Claims Act penalties awards in the tens or hundreds of millions of dollars.